-Welcome to the first article of Wordage Wednesday!
-In this series, we’ll be focusing on various terms and lingo commonly used by people in the manufactured home industry.
+Welcome to the first Wordage Wednesday!
+In this series, we’ll be focusing on various terms and lingo commonly used by people in the manufactured home (also known as mobile home) industry.
 Our objective is to help you out with these weird words, that way you’ll quickly understand more of what’s happening and how different things can affect you.
 Understanding these words will make your life easier.

 With nothing else to add, let’s begin!

 FEMA, the Federal Emergency Management Agency defines a manufactured home community as “a parcel (or continuous parcels) of land divided into two or more manufactured home lots for rent or sale.”
 It’s important to note that this is private land.
 Often, communities that lease the land restrict which residents live inside them, be it by family status or by age.
 Some of the more common restrictions are families only, seniors only, or adults only.

 FEMA’s website then goes on to detail certain distinctions.

 The difference between a new manufactured home community and an existing manufactured home community is that the new one has yet to receive the services that manufactured home communities get.
 This not only includes utilities, but the construction of streets and other odds and ends.
 The point of reference for when it’s considered old or new is the date in which floodplain management regulations are adopted, as these are an important consideration.

 Expansions to manufactured home communities are also defined by FEMA, and this just means new sites are being prepared for manufactured homes.

 Even though the article is titled “Manufactured Home Community”, odds are that’s not the only words you’ve heard used for them.
 Some of these other terms include “manufactured home developments”, “own-your-own parks”, “mobile home estates”, “mobile home parks”, “manufactured home parks”, and “trailer parks”.